bramtayl/Justly/README.md

 - "Insert" to choose among the following:
   - "After" to insert a row after the selected cells.
   - "Into start" to insert a row into the start of the table.
-- "Delete" to delete cell contents.
+- "Delete cells" to delete cell contents.
 - "Remove rows" to remove selected rows.

 ### View Menu

 In the "View" menu, you can choose among the following options:

-- Check/uncheck "Controls" to view/hide the starting controls, respectively.
+- Check/uncheck "Controls" to view/hide the controls, respectively.

 ### Play Menu